How do guide our children in overcoming learned helplessness? How do we encourage independence in our kids?

-I have a teacher confession: As a fifth and sixth grade teacher, I would often do my students’ “classroom jobs” for them.
+I have a teacher confession: As a fifth and sixth grade teacher, long before I had kids, I would often do my students’ “classroom jobs” for them.

 If you are the parent of an elementary or middle school student, you may have heard of job boards.
 On a bulletin board, all sorts of jobs are listed — from Class Librarian (in charge of putting back classroom library books) to Paper Passer (in charge of passing back papers).
 There are enough jobs for each kid, and students rotate through them.

 In theory, I supported the idea of these jobs: they would help teach kids about responsibility, build a sense of community in the classroom.
 However, I was also a bit of a control freak about my classroom, and ten year olds are not known for completing all tasks completely and neatly.